eriknomitch/vim-all-rails/README.md

 vim-all-rails
 =
-A simple script to open all Rails files in the current project directory.
+A simple Zsh script to open all Rails files in the current project directory with vim

 Requirements
 ------------